 On April 30, 1803, U.S. representatives in Paris, working under the direction and authority of President Thomas Jefferson, agreed to pay $15 million for about 828,000 square miles of land—about $2.00 an acre—that stretched from the Mississippi River to the Rocky Mountains and from the Gulf of Mexico to Canada.
 Very little of the remote reaches of the lands involved had been explored.

 Map courtesy of the History Channel

-The Corps managed to reach the shore of Pacific Ocean in November 1805 and built Fort Clatsop where they spent the winter of 1805–1806.
+The Corps reached the shore of Pacific Ocean in November 1805, and built Fort Clatsop where they spent the winter of 1805–1806.
 On the return trip, Lewis and Clark split up in order to explore more territory and look for a more direct route home.
-To accomplish their mission the Corps had to travel more than 8,000 miles by boat, on foot and on horseback.
+To accomplish their mission the Corps traveled more than 8,000 miles by boat, on foot and on horseback.

 Thompson was the first European to establish a permanent business in the region when he built two trading posts along the banks of the Saleesh.
 The first, Kullyspel House, was located near Hope, ID.
 The second, Saleesh House, was built near Thompson Falls, MT.
 Thompson remained in the region until the spring of 1812 when he returned to Montreal and retired from the fur trading business.